Table of Contents

 The main goal of the design transfer activity is to finalize your device master record (DMR), defined by the FDA in 21 CFR Part 820.3 (j) as “a compilation of records containing the procedures and specifications for a finished device.”

 If you follow the instructions in this guide and begin building design transfer early on in your design review process, the actual design transfer meeting can simply be a stamp of approval on your design outputs.

 The phrase “your product won’t sell itself” is one you’ve probably heard before.
 Although the idealists in this world might disagree, it is a good mindset to have when launching a product.

 If this is how you think, you are going to need a solid network of sales and marketing professionals.
-With the ever changing global economy, there are many companies throughout the world who have a proven infrastructure in place to focus on selling product and growing revenue.
+With the ever-changing global economy, there are many companies throughout the world that have a proven infrastructure in place to focus on selling products and growing revenue.

-Not only can distributors help with the actual selling process, they can often provide marketing support, and help organize other events such as exhibiting at conferences and running product training courses.
+Not only can distributors help with the actual selling process, but they can also often provide marketing support, and help organize other events such as exhibiting at conferences and running product training courses.

 This is yet another instance where networking and using your connections is so important.
 Depending on where you’d like to sell your product, do everything can to research and connect with distribution companies in those areas.

 Again, your product won’t sell itself, especially if no one knows about it.

 You already know about so many of the complexities involved with the medical device industry.
 There is certainly no exception when it comes to the marketing and selling process.